Using the H5P Image Hotspot Tool

-Before the object gets inserted into the space, previewing it for any possible errors is a good idea.
+Before the object gets inserted into the space, preview it for any possible errors.
 You can check your settings and elements for broken links or inappropriate sizing prior to sharing the object in your space.

 2. Click around in your new object to see how students can interact with it, and check videos are working correctly.
 The hotspots will appear as the chosen icon you had selected during Step Two: Add Hotspots and Media.
 Finally click Insert.

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.